 The Yiddish Book Center's Wexler Oral History Project

-Oral history interviews with klezmorim (musicians), actors, and visual artists who use Yiddish language and culture in their work
+Klezmorim (musicians), actors, and visual artists on the way they use Yiddish language and culture in their work

 Oral history interviews that were conducted af yidish (in Yiddish)